mirror/mesa/docs/envvars.rst

 .. envvar:: ANV_PRIMITIVE_REPLICATION_MAX_VIEWS

-   Specifies up to how many view shaders can be lowered to handle :ext:`VK_KHR_multiview`.
+   Specifies up to how many view shaders can be lowered to handle :vk-ext:`KHR_multiview`.
 Beyond this number, multiview is implemented using instanced rendering.
 If unspecified, the value default to ``2``.